Millet and Quinoa Both Supply

 Quinoa can be used in a variety of dishes, including salads, soups, and casseroles.
 It can also be cooked and eaten as a hot cereal.

 I use quinoa in my cauliflower mash as mentioned earlier and in many soups to add an excellent source of protein.
-Quinoa (along with millet) is also added to my "Make Your Own Dog Food" recipe also mentioned above and can be found here: chicken chow dog food.
+Quinoa (along with millet) is also added to my "Make Your Own Dog Food" recipe and can be found here: chicken chow dog food.

 Quinoa's Nutrition Info.